FarronF/limerick-council-meetings/meetings/2025/03/10-Monthly Meeting of the Metropolitan District of Limerick/Minutes - Meeting of the Metropolitan District of Limerick - 17th February 2025.md

 under the Water Pollution Act 1977 when necessary.
 In 2024, 77 inspections of businesses

 were conducted, and 26 notices were issued.
-The primary issues identified included the--- 12
+The primary issues identified included the
+---
+12

 improper discharge of wastewater from activities like power washing vehicles on-site,